TTT-2/docs/docs/developers/content-creation/creating-a-weapon.md

    (WEAPON_ MELEE, HEAVY, PISTOL, HEAVY, NADE, CARRY, EQUIP1, EQUIP2, ROLE) SWEP.Kind
 --]]
 ```

 +1 to the SWEP.Slot get the eqip slot key

 ```lua
 SWEP.CanBuy                = {ROLE_TRAITOR} -- Which roles can purchase this swep (table)
 ```

 This data is stored in a table, its the roles which can purchase it in the buy menu.
-Convention is that the keyword for each role is ROLE_\<ROLE NAME>
+Convention is that the keyword for each role is ROLE_\<ROLE NAME>.

 ## Template